dbt-labs/dbt-labs-experimental-features/read-external-iceberg/README.md

 An experimental extension to [dbt-labs/dbt-external-tables](https://github.com/dbt-labs/dbt-external-tables) that adds support for creating Iceberg tables pointing to external catalogs unmanaged by the warehouse of a dbt project.

-See this discussion for more context
+for more context: see this discussion: [dbt-core#11171: Just the tip of the Iceberg](https://github.com/dbt-labs/dbt-core/discussions/11171)

 ## Supported databases